Towson Premises Liability Attorney

 Ensure That You Are Suing the Right Person

 Determining the owner of the property where your accident occurred is hugely important.
 After all, you do not want to sue someone who is not responsible for your accident.
 In some cases, identifying a property owner could be easier said than done.
 Have your attorney handle that task so you can be certain that you are suing the right party.

 The owner of the Baltimore County business establishment where your accident occurred may not want the public hearing about your case.
 They may decide to settle to make this whole thing go away.
 Ask your premises liability attorney to handle those negotiations.
 They will get you the fair deal you deserve.

 Sometimes it can feel difficult to sue property owners who may be friends or relatives after being injured on their property.
 Yet, when the hospital bills are past due, are they there offering to help?

-Let Baltimore personal injury lawyer John J. Leppler recover your damages for you.
-Our premises liability law firm provide personal attention to your matter that can’t be found at the mega-firms, and we offer 24/7 accessibility, no-obligation consultations, no fees charged unless you win, and same-day responses to messages.
+Let Towson premises liability lawyer John J. Leppler recover your damages for you.
+John provides personal attention to your matter that can’t be found at the mega-firms, and we offer 24/7 accessibility, no-obligation consultations, no fees charged unless you win, and same-day responses to messages.

 Contact us either by email or by phone at 443-955-1989 to schedule your free consultation.
 In addition to Towson, we also service Baltimore, Lutherville-Timonium, Owings Mills, Pikesville, Parkville, and more.